detnsw-sydtech/Django-Reference-Architecture-Theme-Park/notebooks/themepark_workbook.md

 Display all bookings on an admin page.

-This workbook ensures students can set up, run, and extend the Theme Park Flask PWA entirely in GitHub Codespaces, without needing a local environment.
+This workbook ensures students can set up, run, and extend the Theme Park Django PWA entirely in GitHub Codespaces, without needing a local environment.